syncfusion-content/maui-docs/MAUI/CircularProgressBar/Segments.md

 ---
 layout: post
-title: Segments in .NET MAUI ProgressBar control | Syncfusion
+title: Segments in .NET MAUI SfCircularProgressBar control | Syncfusion
-description: Learn here all about Segments support in Syncfusion .NET MAUI ProgressBar control, its elements and more.
+description: Learn here all about Segments support in Syncfusion .NET MAUI SfCircularProgressBar control, its elements and more.
 platform: MAUI
-control: ProgressBar
+control: SfCircularProgressBar
 documentation: ug
 ---